solana-foundation/developer-content/docs/index.md

 developers.
 With blockchains, the user experience is often limited by the underlying technology, causing slow response times and high fees.
-Solana's low fees and 400ms confirmation times enable developers to build applications that are user friendly and accessible to everyone.
+Solana's low fees and 400ms confirmation times enable developers to build applications that are user-friendly and accessible to everyone.

 ## Solana Features